How Christians Should Steward Time and Money

 George Mueller once said, "Are you giving systematically to the Lord's work, or are you leaving it to feeling, to impression made upon you through particular circumstances, or to striking appeals?
 If we do not give from principle systematically, we shall find that our one brief life is gone before we are aware of it, and that, in return, we have done little for that adorable One who bought us with His precious blood, and to whom belongs all we have and are."[2]

-God indicates there is an unspecified blessing that to those who are faithful stewards of money.
+God promises an unspecified blessing to those who are faithful stewards of money.
+The exact nature of that blessing is often left to His wisdom, but the principle is unmistakable.

 "The point is this: whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully."
 (2 Corinthians 9:6 ESV)

-Likely, most of God’s blessing for our giving will not come in this life.
+Most of God's blessing for our giving will likely not come in this life.
 Our worship in giving is laying up treasures in heaven.